ntustison/Histograms/Text/methods.md

-experiments to showcase the effects of both nonlinear intensity variation and noise artefacts on the resulting measurements using the algorithms described previously, specifically linear binning [@He:2016aa], hierarchical k-means [@@Kirby:2012aa], GMM-MRF (specifically, ANTs-based Atropos tailored for functional lung imaging) [@Tustison:2011aa], and a trained CNN with roots in our earlier work [@Tustison:2019ac], which we have dubbed "El Bicho".
+experiments to showcase the effects of both nonlinear intensity variation and noise artefacts on the resulting measurements using the algorithms described previously, specifically linear binning [@He:2016aa], hierarchical k-means [@Kirby:2012aa], fuzzy spatial c-means [@Hughes:2018aa], GMM-MRF (specifically, ANTs-based Atropos tailored for functional lung imaging) [@Tustison:2011aa], and a trained CNN with roots in our earlier work [@Tustison:2019ac], which we have dubbed "El Bicho".
 A fair and accurate comparison between algorithms necessitates several considerations which have been outlined previously [@Tustison:2013aa].
-In designing the evaluation
+In designing the evaluation study:
-study:

 * All algorithms and evaluation scripts have been implemented using open-source tools by the first author.
 The linear binning and hierarchical k-means algorithms were recreated using existing R functionality.
-These have been made available as part of the GitHub repository corresponding to this work.[^2] Similarly, N4, Atropos-based lung segmentation, and the trained CNN approach are all available through ANTsR/ANTsRNet: ``ANTsR::n4BiasFieldCorrection``, ``ANTsR::functionalLungSegmentation``, and ``ANTsRNet::elBicho``, respectively.
+These have been made available as part of the GitHub repository corresponding to this work.[^2] Similarly, N4, fuzzy spatial c-means, Atropos-based lung segmentation, and the trained CNN approach are all available through ANTsR/ANTsRNet: ``ANTsR::n4BiasFieldCorrection``, ``ANTsR::fuzzySpatialCMeansSegmentation``, ``ANTsR::functionalLungSegmentation``, and ``ANTsRNet::elBicho``, respectively.
   Python versions are also available through ANTsPy/ANTsPyNet.
   The trained weights for the CNN are publicly available and are automatically